 That dream road-trip to the heaven up North, Leh-Ladakh is on everyone's bucket list.
 We remember our time when we were so full of excitement, anxiety, happiness, nervousness, and some more emotions, all at the same time.
 It wouldn't be any different for you'll too.
 So, tickets booked, reservations made, bags packed, itinerary sorted, now what?
-Well, what we thought we could share with you'll are some of the incredible experiences we had on this life-changing trip and think you shouldn't miss them at any cost.
+Well, what we thought we could share with you'll are some incredible experiences we had on this life-changing trip, and think you shouldn't miss them at any cost.
 So grab a notepad and take notes!

 1. Having butterflies on the twisting, turning, edgy roads

 This is one experience you are bound to have without even trying for it!
 The roads are crazy, and all types of crazy.
-Crazy good, crazy beautiful, crazy dangerous, crazy narrow, crazy edged and the list goes on.
+Crazy good, crazy beautiful, crazy dangerous, crazy narrow, crazy edged, and the list goes on.
 The first day we thought we are going to have a heart attack!
 Lol!
 But the best part, you get used to it and how.
 We are sure we are never going to get motion sickness for life, after being on these roads.
 Also, those quirky signs that BRO (Border Road Organization) has put up, make for a hilarious read every now and then.

 2. Spotting Himalayan Marmots on your way to Pangong Lake

 Marmots are giant squirrels that you may spot exclusively on the road from Leh to Pangong Tso.
 They are these fuzzy little cuties you wouldn't want to miss out on seeing.
 We were so lucky to have spotted these.
 Do note, they are from the squirrel family, so they are extremely quick and can hide in their burrows in no time.
 You need to have a keen eye and a soft foot if you wish you capture one of these in your camera frame.

 3. Being in awe of our Indian Army Heroes by visiting the Kargil War Memorial